Project JUNO: CDR’s centrifugal pumps to study neutrinos in China

 The Jiangmen Underground Neutrino Observatory (JUNO), is an experiment that will be lead with the collaboration of INFN, the Italian institute for Nuclear physics.

-Why choose a magnetic drive centrifugal pump?
-And why Pfa?
+Why choosing a magnetic drive centrifugal pump?
+And why PFA?

 The lined part is made of PFA, and it has been chosen for its high chemical compatibility, while the magnetic drive guarantee a perfect isolation of the pump casing from the shaft and the external environment.
 The impeller, indeed, is dragged by the interaction between the magnets, not by the shaft.

 The isolation shell is placed between those ones, in order to guarantee the isolation of the fluid and avoid any possible leak.
 This kind of isolation is crucial for the experiment to be successful.

 The magnetic drive pumps have been tested by the national institute for Nuclear physics throughout a helium leak detector to evaluate them to be completely flood-proof.
 All the tests have been positive, no leak of fluid have been registered.
 The registered value was 2,5?10−8 mbar L / s.
 Pumps have been assembled through manned assembly, in partnership with our client, to guarantee an high level of hygiene and neatness.